teambtcmap/btcmap-android/README.md

 ### Can I add or edit places?

 Absolutely, you are very welcome to do that.
-This is a good place to start with:
+This is a good place to start:

 https://wiki.openstreetmap.org/wiki/How_to_contribute